Overview

 Systems Engineering and Industry Practice (SEIP); Renewable Power Technology (RPT); and Business Management Systems (BMS) - The University of Adelaide

 Teaching modules have been developed related to Environment, Social and Governance requirements and benefits in the engineering design process, using heavy industry as a focus.
-This will go beyond basic considerations of triple-bottom line aspects and include application of (i.e. students being able to undertaken) life-cycle assessments, carbon reporting, and circular-economy development.
+This will go beyond basic considerations of triple-bottom-line aspects and include application of (i.e. students being able to undertake) life-cycle assessments, carbon reporting, and circular-economy development.

 Conducted via blended on-line and face-to-face teaching with case studies that are reflective of a range of industry sectors and cross-cutting technologies within those sectors.
 However, a strong focus that spans most disciplines will be that of heavy industry.